snyk/pages/_features/01_find.md

 ---

 * Find Javascript, Ruby and Java vulnerabilities with Snyk CLI
-* Check all your Node.js, Ruby and Java GitHub repos for vulnerabilities
+* Check all your Javascript, Ruby and Java GitHub repos for vulnerabilities
 * Scrutinise open source packages before using them
 * All powered by Snyk’s own vulnerability database